Creative Empathy helps you connect with people’s deepest needs. And since it’s a process-agnostic toolkit, it works for any creative project.

 How closely someone’s experience resembles our own

 The Creative Empathy Field Guide

 Whether we’re writing a play, designing a product, or building a business, The Creative Empathy Field Guide is your practical toolkit for applying empathy to any creative process.
-And it’s available as an e-book at Bookboon.com!
+Plus it’s available in paperback, or an e-book at Bookboon.com.